isogeo/doc-admin/Help/en/releases_notes/README.md

 ## Backup and recovery

-The Isogeo platform (application and database) is backed up daily to a private storage location on Microsoft©'s Windows Azure© cloud computing platform.
+The Isogeo platform (application and database) is backed up daily to a private storage location on Microsoft©&apos;s Windows Azure© cloud computing platform.
 The backup resources are described on the official [Microsoft©](http://www.windowsazure.com/en-us) site .

 A general recovery of the platform can be performed by Isogeo.